deezombiedude612/oop-labs/src/lab06.md

 One must consider what objects are needed in order for the program to function.
 These objects will contain attributes and methods (i.e., their own functions) to play roles in a program.

+!!! note

+    Up to this point, you may have ensured that each task is completed within one Java class file.
+    However, going forward for the next few practical exercises, your tasks will necessitate the need to create more than one Java class file per task.
+    If you wish to keep each task work separate rather but not need to create new Java projects each time, consider keeping them in separate packages instead.

+## Activity: Object-Oriented Thinking

+### Task 1: The `Rectangle` Class

+Design a class named Rectangle to represent a rectangle.
+The class should contain:

+- Two `double` data fields named `width` and `height` which specify the width and height of the rectangle respectively.
+The default values are 1 for both width and height.
+- A no-arg constructor that creates a default rectangle.
+- A constructor that creates a rectangle with the specified width and height.
+- A method named `getArea()` that returns the area of the rectangle.
+- A method named getPerimeter() that returns the perimeter of the rectangle.

+Draw the UML diagram for the class and then implement the class.
+Write a test program that creates two `Rectangle` objects — one with a width of 4 units and height of 40 units, and the other with a width of 3.5 units and height of 35.9 units.
+Display the width, height, area, and perimeter of each rectangle in this order.

+### Task 2: The `Stock` Class

+Design a class named `Stock` that contains:

+- A `String` data field named `symbol` for the stock's symbol.
+- A `String` data field named `name` for the stock's name.
+- A `double` data field named `previousClosingPrice` that stores the stock price for the previous day.
+- A `double` data field named `currentPrice` that stores the stock price for the current time.
+- A constructor that creates a `Stock` object with the specified symbol and name.
+- A method named `getChangePercent()` that returns the percentage changed from `previousClosingPrice` to `currentPrice`.

+Draw the UML diagram for the class and then implement the class.
+Write a test program that creates a `Stock` object with the stock symbol **ORCL**, the name **Oracle Corporation**, and the previous closing price of **34.5**.
+Set the new current price to **34.35** and display the price-change percentage.

 ## Tasks

 ### Task 1